By J. L. Starkey

 You’re Rich, John Reedy!

-John Reedy probably never saw John Astor on that voyage, and the two almost certainly never crossed paths again.
-John Astor’s life was filled with trips to Europe, business deals, and finally, the honeymoon trip that would take him to Europe a final time in 1911.
-He would die tragically on his 1912 return to America, one of the more than 1,500 souls lost in the Titanic disaster.
+John Reedy probably didn’t see John Astor on that voyage, and the two almost certainly never crossed paths again.
+John Astor’s life was filled with trips to Europe, business deals, and finally, the honeymoon that would take him to Europe one final time in 1911.
+He would die tragically on his 1912 return to America, one of more than 1,500 souls lost in the Titanic disaster.
 His book and his inventions would slip into obscurity, but his fortune would continue to grow.

-John Astor was a wealthy man, after all.
+John Jacob Astor was a wealthy man, after all.

 His fortune, though, would continue to grow, for what John Reedy lacked in wealth, he made up for in dedication, in humor, and most of all, in love for his family.

-You see, John Reedy was a wealthy man, too.
+You see, John Joseph Reedy was a wealthy man, too.